S-C-A-N/SCANsat/README.md

 **ORSX** support is built internal to SCANsat.
 If you have an **ORSX** DLL loaded anywhere SCANsat will only target the newest version.

-With any **ORSX**-using mod installed, you can enable their resources in the Settings menu, and enable their overlay on the Big Map:
+With any **ORSX**-using mod installed, you can select their resources in the drop down menu from the Big Map or KSC Map, and enable their overlay with the resource icon:
 > ![][resource-orsx-v2]

 For instance the **Karbonite** mod's resources can be viewed: